 Transportation planning and investments will provide options for people to travel within neighborhoods, along corridors, and to regional destinations.
-Transportation system investments will incorporate design for safety, connectivity, and preservation of neighborhood character, while striving to reduce congestion, to move more people within a limited right-of-way.
+Transportation system investments will address vehicle congestion and will build projects for all modes that will incorporate design for safety, accessibility, connectivity, and preservation of neighborhood character.